n-Il/MTGD/README.md

 ### Downloading Card Data
-Run MTGD with the '-download' command flag.
+- Run MTGD with the '-download' command flag.
 This will download the bulk data for all cards from the scryfall API.
-The Scryfall Bulk data is not updated hourly.
+- The Scryfall Bulk data is not updated hourly.
 Please do not generate unnecesary traffic and only download the data when you must.

+### Downloading Card Image Data
+- You must have a mycollection.json file
+- This process may take a SIGNIFICANT amount of time to complete.
+- Run MTGD with the '-downloadimages' command flag.
+This will download the card images of cards in your collection.
+- I may find a more efficient method of implementing this that does not use scryfall in the future.
+    - For now please try to limit how many images you query and how often in case this leads to significant strain on scryfall infrastructure.

 ### Convert your Sheets into a Collection
 - Download your spreadsheets as Comma Sepperated Value(CSV) files and place them in the sheets directory.